very-cool-name/blog-from-scratch/part_i.md

 I didn't know a lot of stuff required to build proper `std::variant`, so I had to look up clues in the code of available variant implementations.
 And they are not built for clarity of reading.
 That's why I decided to write a clear follow up to my endeavour and I hope it might help anyone trying to learn more about C++.

 I think the best way to work with this text is to start building `std::variant` yourself.
 Look for answers here in case of trouble.
 That's why text is structured to tackle one function of variant at time.
 Every block ends with plan on what we'll build next, so you may stop and try before seeing my solution.
 The text is split into several big parts to tackle `Variant`'s complexity gradually.
 The first part is about building `Variant`, that can only be constructed, accessed and destructed.
+As you may've already noted the text refers to standard variant as `std::variant` and our variant is capitalized - `Variant`.

 There is also a full code listing accompanying the text.
 It's also split in several big parts for readability of each.
 Code and tests for the first part live in [variant_i.hpp](variant_i.hpp) and [test/test_i.cpp](test/test_i.cpp).